Tayport: Scotscraig Golf Club

-The Donaldson Group, which comprises Donaldson Timber Engineering Ltd, James Donaldson Timber Ltd, MGM Timber Ltd and Parker Kislingbury Ltd, began in 1860, when James Donaldson started selling timber from Tayport in Fife.

-In the last 150 years, James Donaldson & Sons Ltd has grown to become one of the UK's leading independent processors, manufacturers and distributors of timber and engineered timber products.
-From one small branch in Fife, Donaldson's has become a nationwide group with 21 operating branches across the UK.

 Tayport Primary School

-In the early part of the 19th Century, there were four small schools in Tayport: two were for boys and two for girls.
+In the early part of the 19th century, there were four small schools in Tayport: two were for boys and two for girls.
 When the provisions of the Education Act 1870 were extended to Scotland, a school was built which could accommodate all the children of the community; the present building was opened in 1875, and was extended as the population increased.

 Initially the school ran both a primary and secondary programme, although the infants were accommodated at the building which is now Ferryport Nursery on William Street.

 In 1967, when junior secondary schools were closed, Tayport became a primary school and the older pupils were sent to Madras College in St. Andrews or Bell Baxter High School in Cupar.

 On 7 May 1975 the school held an open evening to celebrate its centenary.
 An exhibition called ‘Grandfather's School Days’ was borrowed from the Albert Institute in Dundee, and many old photographs and mementos loaned by former pupils were put on display.